BM7107 - Introduction to Clinical Immunology (2022/23)

 Transplantation immunology; immunosuppressive therapy; experimental systems and immunomodulation therapy.
 Immunological techniques in research and clinical practice.

 Immunotechnology: hybridoma technology; monoclonal antibodies and their biochemical and medical applications; vaccine design and production.
+The role of public health laboratories in disease control; strategies for control of community, health care associated and hospital acquired infections; rationale of immunisation programmes.

 Information pertaining to the subject matter will be presented through an integrated programme of lectures and supporting exercises, together with some use of a problem-based learning approach and the guided use of student-centred learning resources.
 Lectures will be used to provide a conceptual framework.
 Student centred assignments will enable students to reinforce and expand their knowledge, and develop subject specific skills and competence.